 Louisiana Train Rides

 The Pelican State has over 2900 route miles of track and is served by three Amtrak passenger trains, the City of New Orleans, from Chicago and the Cresent from New York.
-The triweekly service from Los Angeles on the Sunset Limited.
+There is triweekly service from Los Angeles on the Sunset Limited.
 All Amtrack services meet at the 1954, New Orleans Union Passenger Terminal.

 Louisiana's first railroad was the Pontchartrain Railroad, chartered in 1830 and was part of the Louisville & Nashville until 1935.